alexfernandez/alexfernandez.github.io/2016/meetup-assistance.md

 A talk is more or less anonymous, but for some, being in the same room with a lot of people is not nice.

+I have personally signed up for events in other communities and then when the day comes, laziness has got the best of me.
+So I find it hard to blame those that do the same.
 What are your personal experiences?
-I have personally signed up for events in other communities and then when the day comes, laziness has got the best of me.

 ### Proposals